A Sin is a Sin: St. Thomas and Conscience

 Human Trafficking, Love & St. Vitalis

-Human Trafficking, Love & St. Vitalis 11 Jan 2023 When a man dies, his life is revealed.
+Human Trafficking, Love & St. Vitalis 11 Jan 2023 1st century Roman mosaic; Kunsthistorisches Museum / Public Domain When a man dies, his life is revealed.
 Call no man happy before his death, for by how he ends a man is known.
-(Sirach 11:27-28) Human Trafficking Prostitution sometimes hides under the phrase “the world’s oldest profession.”
-There’s some truth in that expression, in that the […]
+(Sirach 11:27-28) Human Trafficking Prostitution sometimes hides under the phrase "the world's oldest profession." … Continue reading Human Trafficking, Love & St. Vitalis

 The Baptism of the Lord: The Mission Begins